 Train and Tube strikes: Dates and services affected

-Passengers across the UK face further disruption this week as train drivers union Aslef and Tube workers union RMT begin another wave of strikes.
+Rail passengers across the UK face disruption to their travel plans today as train drivers union Aslef begin another wave of strikes.

+The Tube strikes planned for today and Friday have been cancelled but passengers on the UK’s rail network will still experience disruption this week as train drivers go ahead with their industrial action.

-Members of Aslef timed this week’s walkout to disrupt the Conservative Party Conference.
-On strike dates, 16 train operating companies will be forced to cancel all services.
-Meanwhile, a Aslef ban on overtime on non-strike days will further disrupt the network.
+The train strikes coincide with the Conservative Party Conference, and affect 16 train operating companies.
+A ban on overtime on non-strike days will further disrupt the network.

 Aslef general secretary Mick Whelan said: “While we regret having to take this action – we don’t want to lose a day’s pay, or disrupt passengers, as they try to travel by train – the government, and the employers, have forced us into this position.